Helen Niña Tappan Loeblich: Personal life

 Helen and Alfred did research in tandem for over 55 years despite the fact that they were completely the opposite.
 He was extravagant, resilient and candid while Helen was quiet and disciplined.

 Their home was full of equipment for paleontology purposes.
-Tappan Loeblich was also a gifted artist and created all the illustrations for their scientific texts and articles, bookplates for the library.
-She was also brilliant at sewing and made clothes and costumes for herself and her children.
+Tappan Loeblich was also an artist and created all the illustrations for their scientific texts and articles, bookplates for the library.
+She could also sew and made clothes and costumes for herself and her children.
 She also made doll clothes and animal hand puppets.

 Tappan Loeblich excelled at cooking and cake decorating, often sharing her food with her neighbors.
 She and her husband wrote a cookbook of their favorite recipes in 1988.
 Other than those activities she also had the ability to brick patios, tiled her kitchen, hang wallpapers, build fishponds, made electrical repairs, planted trees and was involved in the Association of American Publishers Gardens.

 After going through the Great Depression, Helen was always prudent.
 She kept the record of their expenses.
 Her family was never debt, she even also got into investment which helped her save up for the retirement and tuition fees of her children.